-It's not fair.
-Those three little words can sound like nails on a chalkboard to a teacher, parent, anyone.
-Yet, it is so hard even as an adult not to utter those words.
-“Why did he get a raise, that's not fair.”
+Teaching kids about fairness and equity does not have to be hard!
+Read on for an easy fairness lesson plan that can be done in 20 minutes or less!
+It’s not fair.
+Those three little words can sound like nails on a chalkboard to anyone!
+Even as adults we sometimes find ourselves thinking/asking, “Why did he get a raise, that’s not fair”, or “Why is she getting married before me?”
 Despite knowing those words make even adults sound like a toddler, we still sometimes mutter them under our breath.
 Why is this?

-Teaching fairness in the classroom seems like a simple concept to educate people on, but is actually a little challenging.
+Teaching fairness in the classroom seems like a simple concept to educate people about but is actually a little challenging.
 I saw this one year when I had a class of 28 students.
-Yes, 28 little seven and eight year old's in a classroom may not seem like a challenge, but add in these factors.
+Yes, 28 little seven and eight year old’s in a classroom may not seem like a challenge, but add in these factors.

 - Students with anxiety.